jacobp100/jacob-does-code/piano-tabs.md

 ---
-title: Key Lines
+title: Piano Tabs
 description: Sheet music and piano practise reimagined
 layout: page
 css: app
-primary: "#6AB04C"
+primary: "var(--piano-tabs)"
 ---

-{% include app-logo.svg icon="key-lines" %}
+{% include icon.svg icon="piano-tabs" %}

-# Key Lines
+# Piano Tabs

 {:.lead}
 Sheet music and piano practise reimagined

-{% include picture.html baseUrl="/assets/key-lines/promo" class="promo" width="2048" height="1153" alt="App Screenshots" %}
+{% include picture.html baseUrl="/assets/piano-tabs/promo" class="promo" width="2048" height="1153" alt="App Screenshots" %}

 ## Open any song.

-Key Lines works with any MIDI file.
+Piano Tabs works with any MIDI file.
 They're the industry standard, and _super-easy_ to get hold of.

 Pieces are displayed as you would play them on a keyboard, so there is _no learning curve_ to get started.